Restaurant Report Card: What happens after an outbreak? Pikes Peak Brewing explains

-MONUMENT, Colo. — In this week’s Restaurant Report Card, recovering from an outbreak.
-FOX21 is getting a behind the scenes look at how restaurants, or in this case Pikes Peak Brewing, are working to keep staff and customers safe after an outbreak at the brewery earlier this month.
+MONUMENT, Colo. — In this week’s Restaurant Report Card, FOX21 is getting a behind the scenes look at how restaurants, in this case Pikes Peak Brewing, are working to keep staff and customers safe after an outbreak at the brewery earlier this month.

 Two staff members at Pikes Peak Brewing tested positive for coronavirus, which is considered an outbreak by the state health department.